Borbaad (2014 film): Plot

-Joy, a worthless chap whose ambition in life is to buy a bike so that he can impress Nandini.
-While his life improves after he buys the bike as he lands a job soon after, trouble starts soon after, when his bike gets stolen.
+Joy is a worthless chap whose ambition in life is to buy a bike so that he can impress Nandini.
+While his life improves after he buys the bike, he lands a job and trouble starts soon after, when his bike gets stolen.
 He starts getting into an altercation with Imran, the younger brother of Akram, the local don, who is extremely hot headed than his elder brother.
-However the elder brother never harms elderly people or people other than target and only targets people like him.
-How Joy manages to keep up his rivalry with Imran and yet come out unscathed till the end and retrieves his bike is what the story is all about.
+However the elder brother never harms elderly people but only targets people like him.
+How Joy manages to keep up his rivalry with Imran and yet come out unscathed till the end and retrieve his bike is what the story is all about.